Depending on the size of your organization and what your particular KPIs look like, you may not get a whole lot of time to focus on the big picture.

 ▢ Build a content strategy

-If you want to build targeted and valuable traffic, you’re going to need to spend some time thinking about content marketing.
+If you want to build targeted and valuable traffic, you’re going to need to spend some time thinking about creating top of funnel content.

 Now, many marketers openly admit that they don’t have a well thought-out content strategy.
 In fact, a recent study found only 44% believe that their content marketing goals are clearly stated!